-China and Thailand to Build Digital Ecosystem for Smart Cities and Cross-Border Trade
+China & Thailand to Build Digital Ecosystem for Smart Cities & Cross-Border Trade

 China and Thailand are joining forces to create a robust digital ecosystem aimed at developing smart cities and enhancing cross-border trade, with Chinese technology playing a pivotal role across Southeast Asia.
 The Digital Economy Promotion Agency of Thailand, in collaboration with cities like Shenzhen and Hangzhou, as well as Guangxi and Yunnan provinces, is spearheading this initiative, as reported by SCMP dated 17 September 2024.

-The collaboration focuses on building digital infrastructure such as submarine cables and regional laser centres, supporting Thailand’s digital transformation and aligning with China’s Belt and Road Initiative, according to Supakorn Siddhichai, Executive Vice-President of the agency.
-This partnership was highlighted at the Belt and Road Summit in Hong Kong last week.
+The collaboration focuses on building digital infrastructure such as submarine cables and regional laser centers, supporting Thailand’s digital transformation, and aligning with China’s Belt and Road Initiative, according to Supakorn Siddhichai, Executive Vice-President of the agency.
+This partnership was highlighted at the Belt and Road Summit in Hong Kong in late September.

 China’s regulatory measures, such as the 14 new rules issued by the Cyberspace Administration of China in March, underline the need for data to undergo stringent security reviews before being sent overseas.
 Thailand’s involvement in global digital trade frameworks like the Digital Economy Partnership Agreement (DEPA) is still under evaluation, though it is expected to play an essential role in facilitating smooth cross-border trade across Southeast Asia.